About Us – Arab Trade Union Confederation (ATUC)

 Our Strategic Priorities

-ATUC’s work is guided by a broad strategic agenda that includes:
+ATUC’s work is guided by a comprehensive strategic agenda that aims to:

-- Promoting gender equality and the full participation of women in the labor market, unions, and leadership roles;
+• Promote gender equality and ensure the full and effective participation of women in the labor market, within trade unions, and in leadership positions;

-- Ensuring inclusive social dialogue and the effective participation of trade unions in policymaking at national, regional, and international levels;
+• Foster inclusive social dialogue and enhance the role of trade unions in policy formulation at national, regional, and international levels;

-- Opposing all forms of discrimination, exploitation, forced labor, child labor, and human trafficking;
+• Combat all forms of discrimination and exploitation, including forced labor, child labor, and human trafficking;

-- Upholding democratic governance, transparency, anti-corruption measures, and inclusive economic development across the Arab region.
+• Support democratic governance, transparency, anti-corruption efforts, and inclusive and equitable economic development across the region.

 Our Programs and Initiatives

-To realize its mission, ATUC has launched several flagship initiatives and platforms, including:
+To achieve its mission, ATUC has launched several pioneering programs and initiatives, including:

-- The Equality Forum: A regional platform promoting equal rights and social justice at work, addressing discrimination, gender gaps, and exclusion;
+• Equality Forum: A regional platform focused on advancing social justice and equality at work, while addressing gender-based discrimination and exclusion;

-ATUC is an active member of the International Trade Union Confederation (ITUC) and works in close cooperation with:
+ATUC plays a key role in the international trade union movement as an active member of the International Trade Union Confederation (ITUC) and maintains strategic partnerships with:

-- The International Labour Organization (ILO), to ensure Arab labor rights are aligned with global labor conventions;
+• The International Labour Organization (ILO): To align Arab labor standards with international conventions;

-ATUC also plays a vocal role in global negotiations—such as the United Nations Climate Conferences (COPs)—to ensure workers’ voices are central to discussions on climate, social protection, technology, and economic reform.
+ATUC also actively participates in major global forums, including United Nations conferences on sustainable development, to ensure workers’ voices are heard in discussions on climate change, digital transformation, social protection, and economic reforms.